 Pathways to Excellence II

 The Department of Education of the Archdiocese of New York is embarking on an updated Strategic Planning Initiative for Elementary Schools, which we are calling Pathways to Excellence II (note: High School Boards complete their own strategic plans and are not included in Pathways to Excellence.).
-Building on the framework established in 2010 in our Pathways to Excellence I strategic plan (see below), Pathways to Excellence II is designed to ensure a thriving, academically excellent Catholic school system that is poised for continued growth and success.
+Building on the framework established in 2010 in our Pathways to Excellence I strategic plan (see below), Pathways to Excellence II is designed to ensure a thriving, academically excellent Catholic school system that is poised for continued growth and longevity.

 We are pleased to share our fully completed Pathways To Excellence II Official Report, which uses seven domains to examine the opportunities and challenges the Catholic schools of the Archdiocese of New York will encounter in the next three years.
 It identifies objectives for each domain and presents strategies to attain them.

 We thank everyone who participated in our strategic plan survey and all those who contributed their time and ideas as Committee members for each of the domains, which included:

 Co-Chairs: Linda Dougherty, Sister June Clare, O.P., Ed.D.

 While parents are the primary models for their children’s education and behavior, Catholic schools provide a consistent understanding and interpretation of shared faith and values.
 This strategic plan seeks to identify ways to strengthen the partnership between educators and families to benefit each child and ensure that graduates are well-educated young adults who are formed in their faith and who can take on leadership roles in the Church and the world.